2dareis2do/ticker-type-text/README.md

 ### HTML

-The collection of strings we want to animate can be extracted from a htmk collection.
+The collection of strings we want to animate can be extracted from a html collection.

 e.g.